The Importance of Testing for NTM

 Review your medical history—Your doctor will look at your health history and any lung conditions you currently have and the symptoms you are currently experiencing

-Collect a sputum culture—Your doctor will ask you to cough up mucus.
-Once they get your mucus, they will analyze it and look for bacteria.
+Collect a sputum culture—Your doctor will ask you to cough up mucus, which they will analyze to look for bacteria.
 They may repeat this process for a correct diagnosis

 Do a chest CT scan—Your doctor will use a specialized machine to take a picture of your body that shows any damage in your lungs